vjgarciag96/revolut-code-test/README.md

 We've decided to create a manual service locator because we've considered that the complexity of the project wasn't enough to start using DI frameworks like `Dagger` or other service locators like `Koin`.

 ### Testing
 Some unit tests have been added to the fundamental parts of the app like `CurrenciesBusinessLogic` and `CurrenciesReducer`.
-Also, an integration test has been added to the api client.
+Also, an integration test has been added for the api client.